DoSomething/contentful-prototype/docs/development/content-types/selection-submission-action.md

 #### Post Submission State

-We wrap the form in an Apollo-GraqhQL [<Query>](https://www.apollographql.com/docs/react/essentials/queries#basic) component, querying Rogue for the user's posts for this Action ID.
-If we find a pre-existing post, we render the post submission state, otherwise, the form as usual.
-We err on the side of displaying the form, so if the query returns an error, the user isn't blocked from form submission.
+We wrap the form in an Apollo-GraqhQL [<Query>](https://www.apollographql.com/docs/react/essentials/queries#basic) component, querying Rogue for the user's posts filtered by the Action ID.
+If we find an existing post, we render the post submission state, otherwise, the form as usual.
+We err on the side of caution when it comes to displaying the form, so if the query returns an error, the user isn't blocked from form submission.

 #### Validation

-We run a local validation check before submitting the form to ensure that the selected option matches one of the predefined list.
-This can help prevent custom / nefarious submissions via dom manipulation.
+We validate the selection before submitting the form to ensure that it matches one of the defined list of selections.
+This can help prevent custom and/or nefarious submissions that someone might be inclined to finagle via dom manipulation.